JohnFerrancol/library/README.md

 - [x] Writing a function to display a Book objects array into a webpage
 - [x] Adding a form where the users can add new books into the Library
 - [x] Creating buttons to change the book's reading status and removing the book from the library
+- [x] Creating functions to set a reading goal
 - [ ] Adding storage on page reloads